mbenedettini/hetzner-k3s-cluster/README.md

 ## TODO

 1) Add more (worker) nodes + autoscaler.
 Worker nodes templates would be defined by Terraform with count = 0 and Autoscaler should decide how many are needed.
+2) Add an Airbyte or Dagster pipeline to show how these workflows can be implemented and scale using inexpensive computing power.